-Re: Insert numerical case identifier (to be used in all future correspondence-These are based on the year a APR began.
-So, for example, the first APR undertaken by CYSUR next year will be (CYSUR 1/2017))
+Re: Insert numerical case identifier (to be used in all future correspondence- These are based on the year a CPR began.
+So, for example, the first CPR undertaken by CYSUR next year will be (CYSUR 1/2017)

 Brief outline of Case/Incident

-Please include the status of individual/individuals prior to incident and any immediate remedial safeguarding action taken by relevant agencies.
+Please include the status of child/children prior to incident and any immediate safeguarding action taken by relevant agencies. remedial

 Recommendation

-The APR Sub-group has considered this case and recommends that it meets the criteria for a:
+The CPR Sub-group has considered this case and recommends that it meets to for a: he criteria

 Concise review

 Extended review

-If the criteria are not met for the above reviews, what alternative review process will be undertaken:
+If the criteria are not met for the above reviews, what alternative review proces undertaken: s will be

-\square

 Referred to multi-agency professional forum

 No review

 Alternative review process

-Please specify or detail alternative review process e.g. Domestic Homicide Review:
+Please specify or detail alternative review process, e.g. Domestic Homicide Re eview:

 Decision

 Unanimous

 Majority

 Rationale for Decision/Recommendation

 This should include:-

-- Guidance criteria. - Range of reviews considered. - Alternative types of review considered to meet the case needs. - How the needs of any other review will be incorporated into the terms of reference. - If majority decision explanation and outcome.
+Guidance Criteria.
+Range of reviews considered.
+Alternative types of review considered to meet the case needs.
+How the needs of any other review will be incorporated into the terms of reference.
+If majority decision - explanation and outcome.

-Proposed Initial Outline of Review

-(This is an initial outline which will need to be updated as the review proceeds.)
+Proposed Initial Outline of Review (This is an initial outline which will need to be updated as the review proceeds.)
+Time period to be accorded by the review in line with guideness.

-Time period to be covered by the review in line with guidance.
+Time period to be covered by the review in line with guidance:

-0-6 months 6-12 months ------------ -- ------------- --
+0-6 months

-Rationale for time period.
+Rationale for time period:

-More than 12 months ------------------------ --
+More than 12 months

-If more than 12 months - As this is outside timeframe recommended in guidance please) specify rationale
+If more than 12 m specify rationale onths - As t his is outside time eframe recom mended i in guidance please

+Agencies invo olved in t he case bein ıg reviewe d

-Agencies involved in the case being reviewed (Include name and designation if known)
+nclude name and designation if known

 Care Provider Police

 Housing Probation

 Local Health Board Public Health Wales

 NHS Trust Social Services

-Other Safeguarding Board Third Sector
+Other Safeguarding Board Third Sector r 🗆

-Other (please specify if known or yet to be identified):
+Other (please specify if known or yet to be identified): ,

-Agency identified to Chair Review Panel (Include name and designation if known)
+Agency identi (Include name and Panel

 Care Provider Police

 Housing Probation

 Local Health Board Public Health Wales

 NHS Trust Social Services

-Other Safeguarding Board Third Sector
+Other Safeguarding Board Third Sector r 🗆

 Other (please specify if known or yet to be identified):

-Yes

-No

-\square

-Rationale for choice of Chair:
+Is the Chair independent in that they have had no involvement/oversight of the case?
+Yes No Rationale for choice of Chair: